An Ancient Pictorial Symbolic Prophecy

 This is a crucial issue because those who believe that God creates evil and wickedness can and do make terrible, judgmental assumptions — such as leaders of the American Christian Right have done, claiming that God caused members of al Queda to commit suicide and mass murder by crashing jet airplanes into the World Trade Center and the Pentagon on September 11, 2001.

-In fact, Christian Right leaders Jerry Falwell and Pat Robertson even claimed that the terrorist attack on America was God’s way of punishing certain groups in America, and they named homosexuals, Planned Parenthood, the American Civil Liberties Union, "secular humanists," liberals, etc.
+In fact, Christian Right leaders like the late Jerry Falwell and Pat Robertson even claimed that the terrorist attack on America was God’s way of punishing certain groups in America, and they named homosexuals, Planned Parenthood, the American Civil Liberties Union, "secular humanists," liberals, etc.

 Besides being absurd, that logic is flawed and harmful because it can enable and has enabled deluded madmen to justify themselves.
 After all, IF "God creates evil and wickedness," madmen can assume they serve God by committing horrible acts of destruction and murder.
 It enables them to believe that God made them the way they are, and that God made them do it, or approved it.
 And that is simply not true.